 In our efforts here at Finally Family Homes to help youth aging out of foster care, we provide this page as a guide to national resources for TAY.

 Please note that programs are constantly changing.
 If you live in California also check out our post on California / Los Angeles TAY support services.

 What Happens When You Age Out Of Foster Care

 When you are 16 or 17 in foster care, it’s important to start preparing for the possibility that you will age out.
 Unfortunately, the odds of getting adopted greatly decreases after 12.
 Some statistics say your chances are about 5%.

 While many youth are carefully guided and prepared by their social workers, group homes, or foster families, others aren’t.
-We’ve heard more than one story of youth who on their 18th birthday were told to sign papers and were sent out the door with nothing but their clothing.
-One young lady we know thought her foster family was going to let her stay longer, but was put out the door unexpectedly during the pandemic when she turned 18.
+We’ve heard more than one story of youth who on their 18th birthday were told to sign papers and go with nothing but their clothing.
+This has even happened during the pandemic.